GistNoesis/Linn-Photobooth/README.md

 Without them this project would never have existed.
 You can contribute to their wedding gift here : <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3XTEK2FP9ZW2Q"> Donate via Paypal </a>

 You can donate to <a href="https://gistnoesis.net/">Gist Noesis</a> on our <a href="https://gistnoesis.net/"> main site </a> or for the photobooth project <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=UNQ332GV5MSDU"> here </a>.
-You can also use the following affiliate link and buy our recommended products to help us improve the photobooth and develop our company.
+You can also use the following affiliate links and buy our recommended products to help us improve the photobooth and develop our company.

 You can also help us grow by Starring our repository, sharing it on social media, or even better by building your own Linn.